Skip to content

 CAM 2026 - Reframing

-Reframing encapsulates the tangible nature of museum work–what we restore, revive, and rebuild–and the intangible nature of museum work–where we reflect, interpret, educate, and shift perspectives.
-On a larger scale, REFRAMING gives us the power to redefine who we are, why we’re important, and how we connect with and show up for our community.
+The theme, Reframing, aimed to encapsulate the tangible nature of museum work–what we restore, revive, and rebuild–and the intangible nature of museum work–where we reflect, interpret, educate, and shift perspectives.
+On a larger scale, Reframing allowed us to think about the power we have to redefine who we are, why we’re important, and how we connect with and show up for our community.
 Reframing is resistance and resilience.

 Conference Program